Gazki/Solarstation-ESPHome/README.md

 # Solarstation-ESPHome
-Solarstation für Solarthermie mit ESP32, ESPHome, HomeAssistant
+Solarstation for Solarthermie with ESP32, ESPHome, HomeAssistant

-Komponenten:
+Komponents:
   1. ESP32
-  2. LED oder OLED Display
+  2. LED or OLED Display
-  3. Integration mit HomeAssistant
+  3. Integration with HomeAssistant
-  4. Gehäuse (3D-Druck?)
+  4. Case (3D-Print?)

 Input: